katurn1/Predicting_Income_Classification/Classification_Predicting Income_writeup.md

 ### Classification Modeling and Parameter Tuning

-I used the devide by 4 rule to get my coeffeicents.
+I used the divide by 4 rule to get my coefficients.

-Scaled data and used grid seach to optimize hyperparameter for Logistic Regression
+Scaled data and used grid search to optimize hyper-parameter for Logistic Regression

 **Logistic Regression**